POTLUCK Laurie Wolf

 In a small skillet over medium-low heat, heat the oils.
 Add the garlic and cherry tomatoes and sauté for 3-4 minutes.

 Add the spinach and sauté until wilted, 3-4 minutes.
-Stir in the crushed add salt and pepper to taste.
+Stir in the crushed pepper, and add salt and pepper to taste.

 Bring a large pot of water to a boil.
 Cook the pasta according to the package directions.
 When tender, drain and place in a bowl.